ynkumar143/whitelist-assignment/README.md

 Check out the testing files to see how tests are implemented in Javascript.

+## Usage of References

+1. To understand the interaction with already developed contract with us, use document "Steps To Clone WhiteList Smart Contract" and write your functions and validations accordingly.

+2. Go through Gas_usages.txt file where you can the see gas usages used for each function.

+We are interest in code, that can execute functions with better gas optimizations than the shared gas_usages.txt file.

 ## Conditions

 The maximum number of device addresses they can add under their whitelisted account is 64.